Skip to main content

 Body

-GLCC School is proud to introduce, for the 2023/24 season, an instructor who is knowledgeable, energetic and passionate about Great Lakes history.
+Returning for the 2025/26 season, Ric is bringing to the GLCC School a series of knowledgeable, energetic and passionate webinars about Great Lakes history.
 We think you will agree he's mastered how to engage viewers remotely with his enthusiasm and exclusive interviews and video.

 Ric Mixter logs thousands of miles each year as one of the most requested Great Lakes historians.
-From archive footage to new underwater images of shipwrecks, Ric’s moving picture library is unmatched across the Great Lakes region.
+From archive footage to new underwater images of shipwrecks, historical documents and Ric’s moving picture library, your webinar will feature unmatched historical stories from across the Great Lakes region.
 He has written dozens of articles that have appeared on the covers of Michigan History Magazine, The Beacon, and Michigan's Chronicle.
 He has written and hosted over 30 shows on PBS stations airing all around the Midwest and Canada, and has been featured as an expert on Discovery and History Channels.
 His shipwreck speaking tour, "STORM," has sold out before audiences in 16 cities.
 Ric is a board member at the prestigious Great Lakes Shipwreck Historical Society and is president of the Great Lakes Lighthouse Keepers Association.
 He says his greatest productions are his three kids who are all certified divers.

 The Soo Locks have been transferring ship traffic since 1855.
 This system remains one of the busiest waterways in the world.
 The Soo Locks raise and lower 1000 foot ships in a half-hour, and their history is just as fascinating as how they work.